craig2007/CSC842/project2/README.md

     * Ensure the tool works with the formatting of ADB results for different versions of Android.
     * Integrate with an interactive dashboard: The interactive dashboard would leverage both this Python project, along with android-analyzer.
 The idea for that would be that the interactive dashboard would initially depict the results of android-analyzer, and the user would be able to use the dashboard to click on a package of interest, at which point the dashboard could use android-package-analyzer to begin providing information on that package.
     * Looking into the possibility of having the tool interact with APK decompiler tools.
+    * Having the tool transfer the suspicious package to a testing environment where the package can be safely run with a packet sniffer running to begin dynamic analysis of the suspicious package.